michaelhaar/type-safe-sql-query/README.md

 - ✅ **No ORM** => **No leaky abstractions** => **No magic**. ✨
 - ✅ **Simple and familiar**

-# Roadmap / Current Status
+## Roadmap / Current Status

+> ⚠️ Please note that this project is in a very early stage and is not yet ready for production use.

 The MVP of this project is to support basic CRUD operations on a single table.
 The following is a list features that are already implemented or are planned to be implemented.